-Configure watermarks

-Click the Configure watermarks button to bring up the window.

-Once watermark profiles are created, they will appear in this list.

-Click the gear icon to customise which columns are seen in this window.

-Click New to create a new watermark profile.

-To edit an existing watermark profile, select it from the list and click Edit to bring up the same window as above.
+Configure watermarks Click the Configure watermarks button to bring up the window.
+Configure watermark profiles ? × If at archive time a watermark profile is selected, the text set for that watermark profile will be displayed across the archived video from top left to bottom right when the archive is later reviewed.
+Once watermark profiles are created, they will appear in this list. → Click the gear icon to customise which columns are seen in this window. → Click New to create a new watermark profile.
+1 Profile name Name the profile Display text Type the watermark text.
+2. New Edit Delete → To edit an existing watermark profile, select it from the list and click Edit to bring up the same window above.

-When done with creating all profiles, click OK.
+$\rightarrow~$ When done with creating all profiles, click OK.